ImperialOctopus/custom-cal/design/dog_cal/Content.md

 ### Bulldog

-Bulldogs were originally used in bull baiting but since its outlawing in 1835 they have become
+Bulldogs were originally used in bull baiting but since its outlawing in 1835 they have become popular pets, and are considered by some to be a national symbol of the United Kingdom.

 They have wide heads and shoulders and a protruding lower jaw.
 Their coats are short and can be anywhere from white to red.